 Fez was the capital of the Kingdom of Morocco from the 13th century until it was transferred to Rabat in 1912.
 Being the center of Morocco for nearly 7 centuries doesn’t count for nothing.
 Fez Old Town (the Medina) was founded around 800 AD and therefore showcases more than 1200 years of history.
-For this reason it was declared a UNESCO World Heritage site in 1981.
-There are only 9 such sites in Morocco (as comparison, there are 39 cultural sites in France, 10 in the US, 36 in China).
-After a long day waking around Old Fez, you will be happy to find, behind closed doors, the most gorgeous riad dating back centuries!
+For this reason, it was declared a UNESCO World Heritage site in 1981.
+There are only 9 such sites in Morocco (as a comparison, there are 39 cultural sites in France, 10 in the US, and 36 in China).
+After a long day walking around Old Fez, you will be happy to find, behind closed doors, the most gorgeous riad dating back centuries!

 Since we had chosen a lovely riad in the heart of Old Fez, fresh and early in the morning, we decided to go explore the medina.
 We got out of the hotel, smartphone in my hand, fully trusting Google Maps, heading towards the tanneries.
 Or so I thought!

-Eventually he took off and we got lost even further into the small alleys of the medina until an other guy ‘took over’.
+Eventually, he took off and we got lost even further into the small alleys of the medina until another guy ‘took over’.
 It took us a while to get rid of him as well, and shortly after we decided to walk back towards our hotel, to think over our plan for the day again!

 While we walked back with Annoying Guy #2 we passed by a shop owner for the 2nd time (the first time was with Annoying Guy #1).
 He smiled at me in a way that felt both a bit mocking and sorry for us.

 Back at the Riad, we sat down with one of the managers and he gave us the keys to surviving the Medina… So here are the 6 pieces of advice to survive Fez Medina (together with pictures totally unrelated to the topic, but definitely taken in Fez!)